jpavley/macos-hidden-menus/README.md

 # macos-hidden-menus
 A list of features that are revealed with when clicking menus and icons with modifier keys like command, shift, control, and options.
 Please contribute!

+Some hints can be found here: https://support.apple.com/en-us/HT201236 (But that is mostly about shortcut keys.)

 ## How to Contribute

 - Explore macOS by clicking with various modifier keys on icons and menus.